camunda/camunda-docs/versioned_docs/version-8.3/components/connectors/out-of-the-box-connectors/azure-open-ai.md

 [`completions extensions`](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference#completions-extensions).

-Refer the [official models documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) to find out whether a desired model supports mentioned operations.
+Refer the [official models documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) to find out if a desired model supports the operations mentioned.

 ## Prerequisites

-To begin using the **Azure OpenAI Connector**, you need to have an Azure OpenAI resource created, and deployed.
+To begin using the **Azure OpenAI Connector**, ensure you have created and deployed an Azure OpenAI resource.
 A valid Azure OpenAI API key is also required.

 Learn more at the [official Azure OpenAI portal entry](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource).